chocoblocko9/nixos-config/README.md

 - [ ] Install a cursor theme to get rid of this Stupid Logo (24/11/25)
 - [ ] Investigate stylix to simplify theming possibly?
 (24/11/25)
 - [ ] Make profile for my laptop (BIG maybe, need to use Microsoft apps and stuff on it so if it causes big problems then its a no) (24/11/25)
-- [ ] Add hyprland to flake and pin its version (good excuse to use flake cus they're changing window rules) (25/11/25)
 - [ ] Fix pop-up opacity on firefox theme (25/11/25)

 ### To-Done list